The Curious Price of Distributional Robustness in Reinforcement Learning with a Generative Model: Introduction

 \end{itemize}

-In sum, our sample complexity bounds not only strengthen the prior art in the development of both upper and lower bounds, but also unveil that the additional robustness consideration might affect the sample complexity in a somewhat surprising manner.
-As it turns out, RMDPs are not necessarily harder nor easier to learn than standard MDPs; the conclusion is far more nuanced and highly dependent on both the size and shape of the uncertainty set.
-This constitutes a curious phenomenon that has not been elucidated in prior analyses.
+In sum, our sample complexity bounds not only strengthen the prior art in the development of both upper and lower bounds, but also unveil that the additional robustness consideration affects the sample complexity in a somewhat surprising manner.
+As it turns out, RMDPs are not necessarily harder nor easier to learn than standard MDPs; the conclusion is far more nuanced and highly dependent on both the size and shape of the uncertainty set: difference choices of the uncertainty set can lead to dramatically different sample size requirements.
+This constitutes a curious phenomenon that has not been elucidated in prior analyses, providing insights to the field of implementing distributionally robust formulations in RL.

-\paragraph{Technical novelty.} Our upper bound analyses require careful treatments of the impact of the uncertainty set upon the value functions, and decouple the statistical dependency across the iterates of the robust value iteration using tailored leave-one-out arguments \citep{agarwal2020model,li2022settling} that have not been introduced to the RMDP setting previously.
-Turning to the lower bound, we develop new hard instances that differ from those for standard MDPs \citep{gheshlaghi2013minimax,li2024settling}.
-These new instances draw inspiration from the asymmetric structure of RMDPs induced by the additional infimum operator in the robust value function.
-In addition, we construct a series of hard instances depending on the uncertainty level $\ror$ to establish the tight lower bound as $\ror$ varies.
+\paragraph{Technical novelty.} Our upper bound analysis is driven by several key technical innovations. \begin{itemize} \item {\em Tailored error controls cognizant to the uncertainty levels.} Due to the distributional robustness formulation, it necessitates the management of nonlinear interactions with the worst-case transition kernel induced by any fixed policy $\pi$, which makes existing techniques for standard MDPs vacuous.
+We provide new error decompositions that are more salient to the uncertainty level and tighter characterizations on the dynamic range (i.e., span) of the robust value functions, both of which are crucial to improved sample complexities.